 Finding Significance Levels in Ad Tests

-The last trick to show for ad testing is being able to find significant levels for your ad test.
-In the example, we use ‘conversion/impression’ data as the metric to judge performance.
+The last step for ad testing with Excel is finding significance levels for your ad test.
+In the example, we use the ‘conversion/impression’ metric to judge performance.

-First step is to utilize this metric for both the Control and the Test copy as seen to the right: ￼
+The first step is to calculate this metric for both the Control and the Test copy as seen below:

-The formula seen in the formula bar can then be used to get the Standard Error for the Control and Test ads:
+The formula seen in the formula bar can then be used to calculate the Standard Error for the Control and Test ads:

-After this step we can get the Z-Score with the formula:
+After this step we can get the Z-Score with this formula:

-This gives you the perfect set up for an ad test by utilizing Excel.
-You can also run the same test with CTRs and Conversion Rates in a similar manner.
+This gives you the perfect setup for an Excel ad test report.
+You can also create the same report with CTRs and Conversion Rates in a similar manner.

 Lost Impression Formula